Safety Index Synthesis via Sum-of-Squares Programming: Numerical Study

 \subsection{Autonomous Driving Results}

-In addition to robot arm problems, we also tested our method in autonomous vehicles for collision avoidance.
-The experimental platform is illustrated in \Cref{fig:unicycle}.
-The vehicle is a 4-state unicycle model, and the control inputs are acceleration and angular velocity.
+\rebuttal{ Additionally, we apply our method to design safety index for autonomous vehicles.
+The vehicle is a 4-state unicycle model, where the velocity and heading angle are bounded within $[0,1]$ and $[0, \frac{\pi}{2}]$, respectively.
+The control inputs are acceleration and angular velocity, where acceleration is bounded within $[-1,1]$ and angular velocity is bounded within $[-1,1]$.
+We consider one static circular obstacle, and the user-defined safety specification $(\phi_0)$ requires the vehicle to avoid collision with the obstacle.}

-The average computing time, validness and variance are summarized in \Cref{tab:sos_table_drive}, which indicates that our proposed method can efficiently and robustly synthesize safety index for vehicle systems.
-In fact, the same safety index synthesis problem is studied in~\cite{zhao2021issa}, where the authors provide an analytical safety index design rule for 2D mobile robots.
-As for our setting, a valid safety index needs $k_1 > 1$ according to the design rule~\cite{zhao2021issa}.
-In our experiments with 1000 random seeds, the minimum synthesized $k_1$ is $1.0001$, which again indicates good optimality of solutions of our proposed method.
+As shwon in \Cref{tab:sos_table_drive}, our proposed method can efficiently and robustly synthesize safety index for vehicle systems.
+As for this setting, a valid safety index needs $k_1 > 1$ according to ~\cite{zhao2021issa}.
+In our experiments with 1000 random seeds, the minimum synthesized $k_1$ is $1.0001$, which indicates good optimality of solutions of our proposed method.